 2. Offering exclusive tips and content only for subscribers

-You can get more signups with this simple signup form, if you add some insight what people will get with your newsletter.
-For instance, if your newsletter will inclued one ultimate tip each week that they cannot get anywhere else on your website, that would be a reason for people to signup.
+You can get more signups with this simple signup form if you add some insight on what people will get with your newsletter.
+For instance, if your newsletter will include one ultimate tip each week that they cannot get anywhere else on your website, that would be a reason for people to signup.

-That will not only work in the marketing space, a fitness blogger could send one workout per week or one nuitrition tip or recipe.
+That will not only work in the marketing space: a fitness blogger could send one workout per week or one nutrition tip or recipe.

 3. Content Upgrades